 There is a useful online page which gives information on how to contact your GP, order repeat prescriptions, manage long-term condition and maintain your mental and physical wellbeing.

 Find out more at: nhs.uk/health-at-home

-From 8 June dental practices are able to open.
+Dental help and advice is available.
+Contact your dental practice in the usual way and they will be able to assess you over the phone.
 Practices will need to prioritise patients with the most urgent need.

 If you need help from a dentist: